Haegar1601/hexa-helix-stellarator/README.md

 ## 📜 License

-To ensure this concept remains accessible for scientific advancement, this project is released under Open Source licenses:
 * **Hardware/Geometry Designs:** Released under the CERN Open Hardware Licence Version 2 - Weakly Reciprocal (CERN-OHL-W-2.0).
 * **Software/Simulation Code:** Released under the MIT License.

 ## ✉️ Contact & Citation

-If you use this topology in your research, please cite this repository.
 **Author:** Hagen Loehrmann
 **Project Link:** [https://github.com/Haegar1601/hexa-helix-stellarator](https://github.com/Haegar1601/hexa-helix-stellarator)

-***